splunk/public-o11y-docs/get-started/use-cases/use-case.rst

 Examine error logs for meaningful messages and patterns
 ===============================================================

-Now in Splunk Log Observer, Kai's view is automatically narrowed to display log data coming in for the :strong:`paymentservice` only.
+Now, in Splunk Log Observer, Kai's view is automatically narrowed to display log data coming in for the :strong:`paymentservice` only.

 1. Kai sees some error logs, so they select one to see more details in a structured view.
 As Kai looks at the log details, they see this error message: "Failed payment processing through ButtercupPayments: Invalid API Token (test-20e26e90-356b-432e-a2c6-956fc03f5609)".